There’s just something about Edinburgh.

 The square marks the spot where people used to be hanged, so there’s a bit of gory history on every corner in Edinburgh!
 (We’re only just getting started, seriously; hold on tight, guys.)

-To be honest, I wasn’t that interested in visiting a cemetery, but everyone knows the story of Greyfriar’s Bobby, and the fact JK Rowling got a few of her character names from the gravestones (there’s a Thomas Riddle somewhere!) really piqued my interest.
+To be honest, I wasn’t that interested in visiting a cemetery, but everyone knows the story of Greyfriar’s Bobby, the dog who never left his master’s grave.
+Plus the fact JK Rowling got a few of her character names from the gravestones (there’s a Thomas Riddle somewhere!) really piqued my interest.
 I first visited on an Auld Reekie ghost tour, which I highly recommend.
 Because I went in winter, there was one part of the graveyard we couldn’t really visit at night due to slippery paths, so they couldn’t point out Thomas Riddell’s grave, although apparently lots of Potter fans leave mementos around it which is kind of funny!
 I did find an unmarked piece of wall with Sirius Black written on it…

 Greyfriar’s is also home to some of Edinburgh’s most notable characters, including the ill-famed George Mackenzie, who carried out King Charles II’s persecution against Protestant covenants.
 Under his power, 1200 covenanters were imprisoned, most of whom died either through execution or maltreatment.
 His mausoleum is said to be the most haunted grave in the kirkyard; apparently people who have been close to it, particularly women, have reported the next day to have marks on their neck as though they had been strangled.
 There are also lots of stories of being chased by a shadow from his grave – although our tour guide said of course it could be inside their heads!